UST-QuAntiL/QuantME-UseCases/2021-summersoc/README.md

 Furthermore, it is available in XML format [here](./workflow/simons-algorithm-hardware-selection.bpmn).
 In the following, the different steps to execute the workflow model including the dynamic hardware selection is presented.

+Please refer to the *Troubleshooting* section at the end of this README if you have some issues during execution!

 ## Setting up the Environment

 Next, we will discuss the steps required to set-up the environment to model and execute the workflow model.